 Content strategies that include developing and enriching a brand’s community show target audiences the company’s commitment to establishing genuine connections.
 Typically, companies can use social media channels to establish this goal.
 Some of the most common channels include Facebook, Instagram, and Twitter.

 Embracing opportunities to connect and build relationships with target audiences means that marketing leaders and business owners can interact with their audience, which develops and enriches their community.
-Benefits for these efforts include:
+Benefits of these efforts include:

 - Cost-effective and impactful strategies

 - Your brand develops a personality.

 Research shows us that 81% of customers indicate that trust is critical when making a purchase.
 Think about your recent purchases.
 Did you buy from a company you knew nothing about, or was it one you know and trust?
 Your content strategy needs to address ways of establishing your brand’s identity and, ultimately, establish trust.

 Start by including storytelling that connects your target audience with your brand.
 These stories can be things happening within your company, connections you’re making in the community, and more.
 Then develop strategies for showcasing that content on your blog, social media platforms, email marketing, and more.

 Strategies should also include specific pieces of content that generate leads and sales.
 For example, if you want to turn social media followers into customers, you must know how to promote your brand’s content using ads.
 Incorporate the following elements in each ad to help give followers opportunities to close: